Deep Reinforcement Learning for Traveling Purchaser Problems: Experiments

 \subsection{Results on Synthetic Instances}

 Following the training procedures described above, we train the policy network from scratch for U-TPP and R-TPP instances of sizes $\left(|M|, |K|\right) = (50, 50)$ and $(50, 100)$, and apply the meta-learning strategy for training U-TPP and R-TPP instances of sizes $\left(|M|, |K|\right) = (100, 50)$ and $(100, 100)$.
-Then, the learned policy network is evaluated on the set of 1000 synthetic evaluation instances for each instance distribution.
-We report the metrics of 1) the average objective value and 2) the runtime (in seconds) for each evaluation instance set.
+Then, the learned policy network is evaluated on the synthetic evaluation instance set for each instance distribution.
+We report the metrics of 1) the average objective value of the obtained solution and 2) the average runtime to find this solution (in seconds) per instance.
 The results are reported in Table \ref{synthetic U-TPP} for U-TPP and Table \ref{synthetic R-TPP} for R-TPP.

 In terms of the objective value, the performance of baseline heuristics varies across different instance distributions.
-In comparison, our DRL-based approach consistently outperforms both GSH+TRH and CAH+TRH on all synthetic U-TPP and R-TPP instance sets of different sizes and distributions.
-Notably, the end-to-end solutions (RL-E2E) can already achieve better objective value than the hand-crafted baseline heuristics, and the post-optimization procedure (RL+TRH) further improves the solution, with only a slight increase in solution time.
-The results demonstrate that our DRL-based approach is able to learn effective policies for solving TPPs of different sizes and distributions.
+In contrast, our DRL-based approach consistently outperforms both GSH+TRH and CAH+TRH on all synthetic U-TPP and R-TPP instance sets of different sizes and distributions.
+Notably, the end-to-end solutions (RL-E2E) can already achieve better objective value than the hand-crafted baseline heuristics, and the post-optimization procedure (RL+TRH) further improves the solution, with only a slight increase in runtime.
+The results demonstrate that our DRL-based approach can learn effective policies for solving TPPs of different sizes and distributions.